alfadelta10010/COD-Lab/week1/programs-114/Week1_Lab.md

 ### Statement: Write an Assembly Program for addition of 2 words

 ### Name of file:
-- analysis of types of op.s
+ analyses of storing different data type.s

 ### Observation - Single Cycle
 #### signed byte